Repost from 2015. Edited, rewritten, and corrected.

 I have a younger brother and sister, and it is amazing how differently we each view events that happened in our childhood.
 Who is right?
 I’ve come to understand, we all are.
 The story we tell depends on where we were standing at the time.
-As a 15 year old boy and the oldest son, my view of our parent’s divorce , is much different from that of my 11-year-old sister.
+As a fifteen-year-old boy and the oldest son, my view of our parent’s divorce is much different from that of my then eleven-year-old sister.
 The same can be said about many of our shared seminal experiences.

 I live with a lot of guilt.
-I am prone to depression and I can be quite pessimistic.
+I am prone to depression, and I can be quite pessimistic.
 I have faced long, deep bouts of depression, times where I have felt that death would be too good for me.
 With my words, theology, and religious practice, I hurt people.
-Or so I think.
-I’ve come to have these feelings because I am looking back at my past with the eyes of a 58-year-old man.
-How could I have been Bruce Gerencser, the Independent Fundamentalist Baptist preacher?
-Who is that man, I ask myself.
-Thanks be to Zeus he no longer exists, having been slain by reason and maturity, but I still live with the memories of the past.
+I’ve come to have these feelings because I am looking back at my past with the eyes of a sixty-two-year-old man.
+How could I have been Bruce Gerencser, the Independent Fundamentalist Baptist (IFB) preacher?
+Who was that man, I ask myself.
+Thanks be to Loki, he no longer exists, having been slain by reason and maturity, but I still live with the memories of the past.

-I am Facebook friends with several of the kids who were members of Somerset Baptist Church, a congregation I pastored from 1983-1994.
-I was their pastor through the formative years of their life.
-Not only did they sit under my preaching 3 times a week, they also attended Somerset Baptist Academy, a private Christian school I started in 1989.
+I am Facebook friends with several of the kids who were members of Somerset Baptist Church — an IFB congregation I pastored from 1983-1994.
+I was their pastor through the formative years of their lives.
+Not only did they sit under my preaching at least three times a week, but they also attended Somerset Baptist Academy, a private Christian school I started in 1989.
 I often feel I hurt them and let them down.
 I think back to how narrow I was over things like certain kinds of clothing, music, physical contact between the sexes, movies, and TV.
 If these children hated me, I wouldn’t blame them.
 Thankfully, they don’t.

 When I talk to these former students, I hear their perspective on our shared experiences.
-All of them are in their 30s now and many of them are married and have children.
+All of them are in their late 30s and 40s now, and many of them are married and have children.
 Several of them are gay.
 Their religious persuasions run from atheism to liberal Christianity.
-None of them retained the fundamentalist Christianity of their youth.
-From their vantage point they recall things quite differently from the way I do.
+None of them retained the IFB Christianity of their youth.
+From their vantage point, they recall things quite differently from the way I do.
 Several of them recall my wife teaching them to read.
-One man mentioned going back to the old church grounds and playing another game of kickball for old times sake.
+One man mentioned going back to the old church grounds and playing another game of kickball for old time’s sake.
 Again, what we remember depends on where we were standing at the time.

-I recently re-read several posts I wrote about fundamentalist Baptist evangelist Don Hardman and his wife Laura. (please see Laura’s Light by Laura Hardman, A Book Review and The Preacher: The Life and Times of Donald A. Hardman, A Book Review) As I read these posts I felt twinges of guilt and sadness.
+I recently re-read several posts I wrote about IFB evangelist Don Hardman and his wife Laura.
+(Please see Book Review: Laura’s Light by Laura Hardman and Book Review: The Preacher: The Life and Times of Donald A. Hardman.)
+As I read these posts, I felt twinges of guilt and sadness.
 When I was a pastor, I had no closer friends than Don and Laura Hardman.
 I loved them like they were family.
 When they came to our church it was the highlight of the year.
-For 15 days we would focus on God and his Word.
-Every day Don and I would go out evangelizing and street preaching.
+For fifteen days and seventeen services, we would focus on God and his Word.
+Every day, Don and I would go out evangelizing and street preaching.
 The church loved the Hardmans and graciously gave of their money and food to help them.

 From my vantage point as pastor of Somerset Baptist Church, I have nothing but good memories and feelings when I think of Don and Laura Hardman.
-I never saw them fight and I never had a cross word with them.
+I never saw them fight, and I never had a cross word with them.
 Even when we parted company for a few years over my Calvinistic beliefs, we remained friends.
-In the early 2000s, the Hardmans came to Our Father’s House in West Unity, Ohio, a church I was pastoring at the time, and conducted a week long meeting.
+In the early 2000s, the Hardmans came to Grace Baptist Church (later named Our Father’s House) in West Unity, Ohio, a church I was pastoring at the time, and conducted a week-long meeting.
 We had a great time, but I knew that I could not have them back.
 While they remained right where I met them in 1987, I had changed.
 My view of God, the Bible, politics, culture, and other Christian sects was evolving.
 Yet, we remained friends until 2008, when my deconversion permanently fractured the relationship.
+Laura wrote me a scathing letter after hearing of my deconversion, letting me know that I never was a real Christian.

-Polly, my wife, and I have known each other for almost 40 years.
-Last July we will celebrated our 37th wedding anniversary.
-A year ago, I uploaded a bunch of old pictures to Facebook: family pictures; pictures from the Somerset Baptist Church, and pictures from Our Father’s House.
+My wife and I have known each other for almost forty-four years.
+This coming July we will celebrate our forty-second wedding anniversary.
+Several years ago, I uploaded a bunch of old pictures to Facebook: family pictures; pictures from Somerset Baptist Church, and pictures from Our Father’s House.
 As I uploaded these photos I began to weep.
 The memories of years gone by flooded my mind; memories of the people I pastored and the children I taught at Somerset Baptist Academy; memories of my wonderful wife and our little babies.
 Good memories.
 Wonderful memories.

-Now, having a different perspective, I view the events recorded in these pictures differently.
+Now that I have a different perspective, I view the events recorded in these pictures differently.
 Is this maturity?
 I don’t know.
 Time changes how we view the past.
 What were once wonderful memories are now clouded by what I now know about the emotional and mental manipulation I perpetrated on those who called me Pastor.
 As I have shared before, I am in a unique position.
 I am both a victim and a victimizer.
 I followed in the footsteps of the Independent Fundamentalist Baptist (IFB) preachers who emotionally and mentally scarred my life.
-Victimized by their manipulation, I in turn victimized those who were members of the IFB churches I pastored.
-It’s an ugly cycle of abuse that I was fortunately able to put an end to during my latter years in the ministry and subsequent post-Jesus life.
+Victimized by their manipulation, I in turn victimized those who were members of the IFB and Evangelical churches I pastored.
+It’s an ugly cycle of abuse, one that I was fortunately able to put an end to during my latter years in the ministry and subsequent post-Jesus life.

 So it is with Polly.
 While she and I walked side by side through the years we spent in the ministry, Polly’s viewpoint is very different from mine.
-I was the leader of the church and the center of attention.
+I was the leader of the churches I pastored, the center of attention.
 People, for the most part, respected me, loved me, and supported my work as a pastor.
 For Polly it was different.
-Like many pastor’s wives she was my gofer.
+Like many pastor’s wives, she was my gofer.
 She did what others didn’t or wouldn’t do.
 No one in the nursery?
 Polly filled in.
-Entertain people every Sunday for 20 years?
+Entertain people every Sunday for twenty years?
 Polly did it without a complaint, even when her pastor husband forgot to tell her so and so was coming over for dinner.
 She quietly submitted to a life as the helpmeet of a poorly paid, Type A, constantly-working, never-home, Baptist preacher.

 Polly did without.
-Our entire family did without, but Polly more so than me the children and I. She never said a word.
-She quietly lived in ramshackled houses and drove cars that were better suited for a demolition derby.
+Our entire family did without, but Polly more so than the children and I. She never said a word.
+She quietly lived in ramshackle houses and drove cars that were better suited for demolition derbies.
 She made do with what she had.
-This much I know, I do WISH there was a heaven, because Polly deserves a huge mansion right next door to Dottie Rambo’s Log Cabin.
+This much I know, I do WISH there were a Heaven, because Polly deserves a huge mansion right next door to Dottie Rambo’s Log Cabin.

 It should come as no surprise then that Polly remembers the past much differently from what I recall.
 One time I said, wouldn’t you like to go back to __________church?
 Immediately she replied, No I wouldn’t.
 I was surprised by her quick and negative response.
 I asked, why not?
 I then quickly learned, from where Polly was standing, that her view of this church was very different from mine.
 Who is right?
 We both are.